-The objective is to characterise the accuracy of Doppler location, i.e. the average value of the error made when processing the location.
+The objective is to characterize the accuracy of Doppler location, i.e. the average value of the error made when processing the location.
 There is no specification for this parameter.

-The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator, and also for the Toulouse orbitography beacon over a 5-day period.
+The statistical analysis is done through beacon messages transmitted with ~~at the Toulouse~~ beacon simulator (the Toulouse beacon simulator is used for Sarsat satellites), and also for the Toulouse orbitography beacon over a 5-day period.